 We are extremely keen to bring as much art and culture into our region because we believe there is a real thirst for such events.
 As part of the building’s restoration, the report recommends that the portico should be reinstated and a new access provided from The Square.
 A new extension built to the rear has recently been completed by the Co-op and the Trust are investigating using this opportunity to provide the Hall with a roof terrace bar.
 All works will be completed to a high environmental specification.

 Since the report was completed the Trust has successfully managed to acquire a long term lease from the Co-op.
 The cost of restoration and conversion of the listed building are estimated upwards of £300,000, presenting a significant fundraising challenge for the Trust.
 An additional challenge will be to ensure that the eventual uses of the Hall are able to cover the building’s running costs.
 The Trustees are extremely passionate and optimistic that this challenge can be met, not least with the support of the local community.
 The Town Hall will, once again, welcome the public through its doors and take its rightful place at the heart of the Wiveliscombe and 10 Parishes cultural and community life.
-The Trustees are Emma Bettridge, Dave Lusk, Sarah Yelland, Bev Shaw, Kate Hellings-Langdon, David Patterson and Chris Perry.
+The Trustees are Emma Bettridge, Dave Lusk, Bev Shaw, Kate Hellings-Langdon, David Patterson, Chris Perry, Steve Jones and Edmund Butler.
 All the Trustees live or work in the Ten Parishes and bring a wide range of relevant expertise and experience to the Trust.

 Latest News and Events